 What are the benefits of aquaponics?

-There are many benefits of aquaponics and growers are motivated by goals that may be diverse.
-A few of these benefits and goals are:
+There are many benefits of aquaponics, and growers are motivated by goals that may be diverse.
+A few of these benefits and objectives are:

 Local, Organic Farming